 Mexican Street Corn Salad is based on the popular ‘Elote’ recipe.
 Succulent sweet corn smothered in a spicy, creamy dressing and topped with vibrant, spicy and tangy flavors!
 Utterly butterly delicious !!
-Easy Crowd Pleaser Recipe.
+You will LOVE this easy Crowd Pleaser Recipe.

-Years ago, I had street style corn at the baseball game in Chicago.
-Our home team wasn’t doing that hot then, but boy the game outings were so much fun nevertheless.
-There were limited vegetarian menu choices in the ballpark but it didn’t matter.
-They had this amazing corn salad in a cup.
-And I literally could eat a few of those.
+I always loved the street style corn they sell at the baseball games.
+These family game outings with kids were so much fun.
+Both our ball parks in Chicago had this amazing corn salad which vendors would sell in a cup.
+And I literally could eat a few of those in one sitting.

 Summer months are so full of life.
 I love going to farmer’s market for fresh produce and flowers.
 It’s such a charming environment to mingle and float around breathing in fresh air and celebrating nature.
 I always admire and respect the farmers who work soo hard to bring us the freshest produce.

 Farmer’s market near me has often a stall that sells and some freshest produce straight from the farm.
 They sell super sweet, organic, non GMO corn on the cob and needless to say , I am their repeat customer.
 Succulent, sweeter than candy corn is just too good.

 Then we make this luscious salad with it.
 I often steam the corn after shucking off the outer layers.
 I used to do in pot covered with boiling water and salt.
 Now I use Instant Pot.
 Corn on the cob steams quickly and retains it’s moisture.

 You will love this Summer Corn Salad Recipe because it is